 This year marks the National Capital Area Cake Shows (NCACS) 10th Anniversary.
-NCACS brings together artists, hobbyists and professionals who all share the love of decorating.
+NCACS brings together artists, hobbyists, and professionals who all share the love of decorating.
 As the largest cake show on the East Coasts, NCACS compiles cakes from beginners ages 4-100!
 World renown decorators compete in their own special category as well as children.
 The weekend is a continuum of activity all weekend long.
-At the NCACS there are classes taught by world class decorators, FREE exciting demonstrations, cupcake challenges, tasting competitions, the Largest Cake Competition, vendors, a tasty bake sale, an entire children’s program, and a huge Bling Party celebrating the National Capital Area Cake Show’s Anniversary!
+At the NCACS there are classes taught by world-class decorators, FREE exciting demonstrations, cupcake challenges/tasting competitions, vendors, a tasty bake sale, children’s program, and a huge Bling Party celebrating the National Capital Area Cake Show’s Anniversary!

 The National Capital Area Cake Show is sponsored by the

 Virginia Chapter of The International Cake Exploration Societé (ICES).

 ICES is a “not-for-profit” 501(c)(6) association that focuses on

 education and sharing the creative possibilities of sugar.